- Online College Students 2019, Learning House, Accessed June 2019

 - Find a trusted friend or family member to proofread your application and any required essays.
 Spelling and grammatical errors are not the way to make a good first impression!

 For planning purposes, here's how some students map out their time leading up to the application deadline.
 However, your timeline may look different depending on the schools and types of programs you pursue.
 According to the Learning House report, 90 percent of online college students fill out their first application within three months of starting their search process.
 As such, it's very possible to compress this timeline into a much shorter time period, according to how quickly and precisely you can fulfill the various requirements.
 Generally speaking, though, this how to apply to an online college or traditional university.

 - Schedule campus visits or calls with admissions counselors at schools of interest

-- Meet with your high school guidance office to ensure your junior and senior class schedule will support your college application goals
+- High school students: Meet with your high school guidance office to check that your junior and senior class schedule can support your college application goals

 - Begin search for private scholarship and grant sources

 - High school students: Register for the ACT or SAT, if needed

 - Narrow list of schools to which you'll apply

 - High school students: Decide whether to pursue early decision, early action or regular decision at those schools

 - Identify teachers, employers, colleagues or others who could provide letters of recommendation